R-Bower/tsx-monorepo/README.md

 - Consistent code formatting in every package.
 [ESLint](https://eslint.org/docs/user-guide/getting-started) is used for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 - First class [TypeScript](https://www.typescriptlang.org/) support.
 - Hot reloading adjacent packages in the repo.
+- Consistent styling by use of `styled-components` and `styled-system`.
 - Optional publishing support.
 - [Tree shaking](https://webpack.js.org/guides/tree-shaking/) for every React library.
   - This is accomplished using webpack's side effects.
 If you're unfamiliar with side effects, [read more here](https://sgom.es/posts/2020-06-15-everything-you-never-wanted-to-know-about-side-effects/) for a good explanation.